-By comparing both the images we can identify that the motion effect applied layer is more dynamic in its feels like an arrow moving whereas in the 1st image the arrow is appearing clearly in one place.
-In 2nd image, the arrow is sharing its pixel which is added motion to the frame let’s see the step by step process.
+By comparing both the images, we can identify that the motion effect applied layer is more dynamic in its feels like an arrow moving, whereas in the 1st image, the arrow is appearing clearly in one place.
+In the 2nd image, the arrow shares its pixel, which adds motion to the frame; let’s see the step-by-step process.

 Step 2: Load layers that are needed of any format such as images, videos, and more.
-For creating new footages today in our footage we are going to add motion to the arrow layer (arrow.png) as if it’s moving from one side to the other.
-Load the layers as required into Project pane which must be in the footage and arrange them correctly in order to appear one on the other.
+For creating new footages today in our footage, we are going to add motion to the arrow layer (arrow.png) as if it’s moving from one side to the other.
+Load the layers as required into the Project pane, which must be in the footage and arrange them correctly in order to appear one on the other.

-Step 4: After giving Multiple motions to the object we can see few Squares on screen and few Diamond shapes in the animation pane.
+Step 4: After giving Multiple motions to the object, we can see few Squares on the screen and few Diamond shapes in the animation pane.
 Each diamond and square indicates the motion of the object inflow.
-We can delete any of them by selecting them and to review the motion track click space bar or 0 key from the keyboard to check the direction of the object.
+We can delete any of them by selecting them, and to review the motion track, click the space bar or 0 key from the keyboard to check the direction of the object.

-Step 5: Now we are going to add motion to the Layer which must move.
+Step 5: Now, we are going to add motion to the Layer, which must move.
 To add motion effects enable both the motion options to apply motion effect to the layer.
-Upon enabling motion effect the objects set slightly pixel rated at borders to give motion look and feel to it.
+Upon enabling motion effect, the objects set slightly pixel rated at borders to give motion look and feel to it.
 The vertices between two stop points (Square Boxes on-screen) describes the time duration of object motion.
-If they are too close to each other the object moves fast if they are away from each other object moves slow.
+If they are too close to each other, the object moves fast; if they are away, the object moves slow.

-- To Effected Layers: In the layer pane menu bar (TOP) we have a motion option which is a radio button upon activating this motion visibility the list of layers whichever has motion enabled while to be shown on screen in Motion.
+- To Effected Layers: In the layer pane menu bar (TOP), we have a motion option, a radio button; upon activating this motion visibility, the list of layers has motion enabled while shown on screen in Motion.

-Step 6: Review the footage and make changes if any.
-Based on our system configuration rendering timing will be taken to save and export to any other file formats.
+Step 6: Review the footage and make changes, if any.
+Based on our system configuration, rendering timing will be taken to save and export to any other file formats.
 The Keyframes and track of motion can be removed or modified at any point in time while working.
-To select multiple keyframes used Shift + Drag mouse arrow.
-To delete a single keyframe use the mouse cursor and select the keyframe and press the delete key on the keyboard.
-This needs more practice and learners must work on multiple similar concepts to get familiar with key and practice.
+To select multiple keyframes, used the Shift + Drag mouse arrow.
+To delete a single keyframe, use the mouse cursor, select the keyframe, and press the delete key on the keyboard.
+This needs more practice, and learners must work on multiple similar concepts to get familiar with key and practice.

-The completed project looks like this and using the File save as and export options we can share and save the file in different formats.
+The completed project looks like this and using the File save as and export options, we can share and save the file in different formats.
 In this project, we have given motion to arrow to move from left to right using keyframing and enabling motion buttons for layer and layer pane.
-Keyframing helps in maintaining the motion of the object uniformly and regularly without committing fastness and slowness because of parodic intervals of motions.
+Keyframing helps maintain the object’s motion uniformly and regularly without committing fastness and slowness because of parodic intervals of motions.
 The Transform Properties of positioning helps in creating the movement of motion from one place to another in a smooth manner.
 Multiple layer motions can be created by having continued on the aspects.